jsonstat/conv/docs/EXAMPLES.md

 ![Sample spreadsheet](https://raw.githubusercontent.com/wiki/badosa/JSON-stat-conv/denmark.png)

-In this example we will use the tools also shown in the previous ones ([jsonstat-conv](https://npmjs.com/package/jsonstat-conv), [ndjson-cli](https://npmjs.com/package/ndjson-cli)) but we will add a new one to the formula: [ndjson-format](https://www.npmjs.com/package/ndjson-format), a module that allows you to format NDJSON using a [ES2015 template literals](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals).
+In this example we will use the tools also shown in the previous ones ([jsonstat-conv](https://npmjs.com/package/jsonstat-conv), [ndjson-cli](https://npmjs.com/package/ndjson-cli)) but we will add a new one to the formula: [ndjson-format](https://www.npmjs.com/package/ndjson-format), a module that allows you to format NDJSON using [ES2015 template literals](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals).

 ```
 npm install -g ndjson-format